flexera-public/policy_templates/cost/google/idle_vm_recommendations/README.md

 This policy uses the GCP recommender `google.compute.instance.IdleResourceRecommender`, which identifies instances (VM) that have not been used over the previous 1 to 14 days, or, for new VMs, starting one day after VM creation: the algorithm considers the CPU and network usage in the last observation period.
 If CPU and network usage are below predefined thresholds, the Recommender classifies the VM as idle.

+After a VM is created and running for at least one day during the observation period, Compute Engine begins generating idle VM recommendations for it.
+New recommendations are generated once per day.

 It is important that the policy GCP credentials have at least one of the following permissions:

 - `recommender.computeInstanceIdleResourceRecommendations.list`